 Spare a Thought for Dementia (T4D) raises youth awareness of dementia and how it impacts communities.
-Founded by Dr. Kristine Newman in 2016 at the Daphne Cockwell School of Nursing at Ryerson University, Spare a Thought for Dementia aims to inspire youth to become more involved in their communities and become advocates for persons living with dementia.
+Founded by Dr. Kristine Newman in 2016 at the Daphne Cockwell School of Nursing at Toronto Metropolitan University (formerly Ryerson University), Spare a Thought for Dementia aims to inspire youth to become more involved in their communities and become advocates for persons living with dementia.
 In a post Covid-19 era, we have expanded our vision to include healthcare providers so they may understand the role of young caregivers or youth care partners.
 Unpaid caregivers including youth care partners are integral to the Canadian Healthcare system.
 The project consists of an online campaign that shares stories of lived experiences of youth who are care partners for persons with dementia, and an interactive awareness program that educates, challenges, and inspires youth in high school and university to become more involved in the community.
 We also want to raise awareness of the role of young care partners (or young caregivers) with healthcare providers.
 This is a Canada-wide collaborative that meets virtually.

 Spare a Thought for Dementia envisions a world where youth are empowered to become care partners and advocates for persons living with dementia with the support of healthcare providers.